petedodd/pilsner/README.md

 This may require reading the relevant package installation guidance pages and downloading a compiler.
 This will be system-dependent.
 On Mac or Linux, a working compiler probably already exists.

+Then either download or clone this repo: the source files are in the `src` directory.

 ### Logic

 The function `simulator` takes 6 arguments: